pawanit17/cassandra/README.md

 # What does Cassandra offer
 :question: How each of the below are achieved?.
-- Replication
+- High Availability
+  - Peer to peer architecture with no single point of failure ( masterless architecture )
 - Scalability ( Linear scale )
 - Zero-downtime
 - High performance
 - Fault tolerant
-- Masterless Architecture
-- Tunable consistency
+  - Via Replication and Tunable consistency
 - Column oriented database
-- No single point of failure
-- Very fast WRITES ( micro to milli seconds ) and READS ( milli seconds )
+- Very fast WRITES ( micro to milli seconds ) and READS ( milli seconds ) / Single digit millisecond response times at any scale.
 - Vendor Agnostic

 # When to use Cassandra